isomerpages/moe-tampinespri/_quick-links/Announcements/Shanghai School Uniforms Ubi Retail Operating Hours During Sec 1 Posting 2024.md

 and close at 1:00 PM.</p>
 </li>
 </ul>
-<p>The rest of the days our retail will operate as usual from Monday to Saturday,
+<p>The rest of the days the retail outlet will operate as usual from Monday
-10am to 6pm (Lunch hour 1-2pm).
+to Saturday, 10am to 6pm (Lunch hour 1-2pm).
 All scheduled school sales during this period will continue as planned without any changes.</p>